 In 1930 the Group of International Communists laid out their vision for a self-directed society of free and equal producers, echoing and elaborating upon the scattered writings of Marx and Engels on the topic.

-It is a communism we can build today.
+It is a socialism we can build today.

-It is a communism for a political project that does not yet exist.
+It is a socialism for a political project that does not yet exist.

 Support The Book!